We give you tips on how to efficiently spring clean your home over the course of a day

 · Clean from top to bottom so you don’t get dirt spots on areas you have already cleaned.

-· Before you start, take a look around the house for anything that needs a wash– clothes, towels, linen, doormats, etc. Let the
+· Before you start, take a look around the house for anything that needs a wash– clothes, towels, linen, doormats, etc. Let the machine run while

-machine run while you tackle cleaning your home.
+you tackle cleaning your home.

 · Order food instead of adding to your work by cooking.

-· After the cleaning is finished, give your whole house a quick mopping with a solution of vinegar diluted in a bucket of warm
+· After the cleaning is finished, give your whole house a quick mopping with a solution of vinegar diluted in a bucket of warm water.

 To tackle individual areas, read the tips below: